Table of Contents

 Ethylene Glycol

-The most significant embarrassment to Austrian wine culture occurred in the mid-1980s when the government found that some winemakers added ethylene glycol to their wines to increase their complexity.
+The most significant embarrassment to Austrian wine culture occurred in the mid-1980s when the government found that some winemakers had added ethylene glycol to their wines to increase complexity.
 As a result, the Austrian industry fell into chaos, and exports dropped substantially.

 Renewal

 So, how do you solve a problem like a bad reputation?
 In 1986, the Austrian Wine Marketing Board was established.
 After that, strict wine laws were increasingly put in place, culminating in 2009 with the passage of the Austrian Wine Act.
-The government-guaranteed wine regulation and quality, and the results have exceeded expectations.
+The government guaranteed wine regulation and quality, and the results have exceeded expectations.

 Austrian Wine Today